bthtsang/bthtsang.github.io/_pages/cv.md

 {% include base_path %}

 The full PDF version can be found [here](http://bthtsang.github.io/files/Tsang_CV.pdf) (Last updated Nov 2020).
-Below is a abbreviated version.
+Below is an abbreviated version.
 The easiest way to reach me is to [drop me an email](mailto:benny.tsang@berkeley.edu).

 Education
 ======